7530 Syllabus (Spring 2019)

 3 Build: Draft Website

 You will create a draft website for your target library in "pure" HTML code (i.e., do not use an HTML editor like Dreamweaver).
 The site should follow usability guidelines and include three or more linked pages, links to external websites, images, color, and background image or color.
-You will FTP your site to your folder on the MLIS web server and validate the HTML code.
+You will upload your site to your folder on the LIS web server and validate the HTML code.
 The class labs will provide you with the skills to complete this assignment.

 Due date: Week 7